CirrusCollective/home/5/Readme.md

 # Day 5!

-**Get yer Git!** While we have the awesome flexibility to work together remotely, we don't always get to check in, and I dearly want to understand how you are experiencing each day.
+**Get yer Git!** While we have the awesome flexibility to work together remotely, we don't always get to check in and I dearly want to understand how you are experiencing each day.
 So, starting today, we will be cloning and pushing Git repos for each day.
 Plus we'll have a body of work to be proud of, even if incomplete or imperfect!

-_If you haven't done so, hit the Git tutorials from days 3 and 4.
+_If you haven't done so, hit the Git tutorials from days 3 and 4._

 Please do reach out to me if you're struggling with Git and let's work through it together!_